-Primary Physical Education and Sport Premium 2021/22
+Primary Physical Education and Sport Premium 2022/23

 Primary Physical Education and Sport Premium is a Government initiative that aims to help increase and improve the Physical Education and sporting opportunities for Primary aged children.
 It was first provided in the 2013/14 academic year and the current government has pledged to continue this funding.
-This has enabled Educational Diversity to commit to employing at least one physical education specialist with a teaching qualification in swimming.

 The funding has been allocated to Headteachers and is ring-fenced, meaning that it can only be spent on the provision of PE and sport in schools.
 They are held accountable for the decisions they make through: